 - Professional expertise - Using a professional ARM company provides clients with years of experience and knowledge on the latest industry strategies and techniques.

-The increasing popularity in high deductible healthcare plans offered by workplaces has caused patients to be responsible for more of their healthcare costs than ever before.
+The increasing popularity of high deductible healthcare plans offered by workplaces has caused patients to be responsible for more of their healthcare costs than ever before.
 This, in turn, has created more need for consumers to interact with provider accounts receivable departments.

 Greater emphasis on the patient financial experience is something many facilities haven’t fully adjusted to.
 This is why many operations prefer to use AR professionals to intervene and help patients pay bills.

 Complex billing has also added to this problem.
 Many consumers don’t understand how to read medical bills.
-This confusion can mislead patients about what they owe, increase disputes and create roadblocks to quick payment resolution.
+This confusion can mislead patients about what they owe, increase disputes, and create roadblocks to quick payment resolution.

 Using early out collection methods and other extended business office services will help patients understand their payment responsibility.
 Not only this, but disputes will be detected earlier in the process and dealt with in-house, rather than through surprise online reviews.